 The reconnaissance trails walked while looking for gorilla trail covered a large portion of the park, and provided an excellent opportunity to collect data on signs of human impacts within the forest, as well as other large mammals (data on which will be presented separately).
 While walking these trails, signs seen of human use were recorded, with the GPS location and estimated age of each.
 These included snares, pitfall traps, human tracks, pit sawing sites, building poles, firewood, bamboo cutting and poachers camps.

-Age was categorised as “recent” < 3 months, “old” > 3 months, and very old> 10 years.
+Age was categorized as “recent” < 3 months, “old” > 3 months, and very old> 10 years.
 The category very old was only used for pit sawing sites, which are visible for many years.
 Signs classified as very old probably predated the gazetting of the park.
 These survey methods were the same as those used during the 1997 gorilla census, so that direct comparisons could be made in the frequency and distribution of signs of human disturbance over this period.

-Signs were analysed as encounter rates per km walked, which required an accurate estimate of the distance travelled by each census team.
+Signs were analysed as encounter rates per km walked, which required an accurate estimate of the distance traveled by each census team.
 Distances were measured for 179 out of 199 reconnaissance trails in this way.
 However, for the remaining 20 trails, the hip chain machines broke, or thread supplies ran out while the teams were in inaccessible places.
 Distances for each trail were also estimated from the sum of the straight line distances between each consecutive GPS reading taken on that trail.
-Distances measured for GPS were closely correlated with distances measured on the ground using the hip chains. (pearson’s correlation coefficient r = 0.985, p<0.0001), and consistently underestimated the hip chain distance by around 10%.
+Distances measured for GPS were closely correlated with distances measured on the ground using the hip chains.
+(Pearson’s correlation coefficient r = 0.985, p<0.0001), and consistently underestimated the hip chain distance by around 10%.
 The GPS distance estimations, corrected for this underestimate, were therefore used where hip chain distance measurements were not available.
 Total distance walked on each reconnaissance trail was measured using a hip chain (Topofil) with biodegradable thread.
 Trails walked, animal signs and human use were also recorded separately within and outside multiple use zones, where these occur in some of sectors of the park, to allow comparisons between multiple use and non-multiple use

 The five habituated groups in Bwindi impenetrable forest contained a total of 72 individuals at the time of the census.
 In addition to these, 22 unhabituated groups were found along with 10 lone silverback males, giving a total uncorrected population count of 298 individuals (Table 1).
 A total of 33 infants were counted in the unhabituated groups, so that we predict that another 17 would have been missed because they were too young for their dung to be visible in the nests.
 This brings the corrected total to 315 individuals, and as with the previous census in Bwindi impenetrable forest, we round this figure up to 320 as our best estimate of the population size, since experience shows that a small number of small groups or lone silverbacks can be missed with these methods.